eyesicedover/WordCounter/README.md

 * _Download and install Mono for your platform_

-* _In Mono command prompt, navigate to ContactBook repository_
+* _In Mono command prompt, navigate to this project's folder_

 * _In Mono command prompt, enter >dotnet restore_